-Please keep in mind that major modifications have been made to nearly the entire DragonFly kernel relative to the original FreeBSD-4.x fork.
+Please keep in mind that major modifications have been made to nearly the entire DragonFly kernel with regard to the original FreeBSD-4.8 fork.
 Significant changes have been made to every kernel subsystem, as a consequence this list is constrained to the largest, most user-visible changes unique to DragonFly.

-DEVFS is the DragonFly device filesystem.
-It works similarly to device filesystems found on other modern unix-like operating systems.
+DEVFS - is the DragonFly device filesystem.
+It works similarly to device filesystems found on other modern UNIX-like operating systems.
 The biggest single feature is DEVFS's integration with block device serial numbers which allows a DragonFly system to reference disk drives by serial number instead of by their base device name.
-Thus drives can be trivially migrated between physical ports and driver changes (base device name changes) become transparent to the system.
+Thus drives can be trivially migrated between physical ports and driver changes (e.g., base device name changes) become transparent to the system.